What type of content do you primarily create?

 What is a video file format?

-8 most common video file formats
+8 most popular video file formats

 In this section, we'll look at the eight most common video file formats and explore what each is best for.